WZhaoKe/aegpwb/doc/SolverUserManual.md

 For the `'Cuboid'` and `'Generic'` types the ACS of the cavity walls is determined from `wallArea` using the electrical parameters `sigma` and `mu_r`.
-For the types `'GenericACS'` and `'GenericFileACS'` the wall ACS is specified by the user either as a parameter or in an external file.
-This data would typically be determined from a measurement of the empty cavity, accounting for the losses in the measurement antennas used and any apertures in the cavity.
+For the types `'GenericACS'` and `'GenericFileACS'` the wall ACS is provided directly as a parameter or in an ASCII file.
+The ACS is applied directly assuming the user has accounted for the aperture area of the cavity in the provided ACS.
+The wall AE is determined using `wallArea`.

-For the `'Generic'` types the number of modes (`numModes`) and mode density (`modeDensity`) in the cavity are determined from the Weyl formula with first order correction.
-This formula is also used to estimate the frequency of the first and sixtieth modes, `f_1` and `f_60`.
-For the `'Cuboid'` type exact mode frequencies are calculated for the lowest 1000 modes and the number of modes and mode density is then smoothly matched onto the Weyl estimate for higher frequencies.
+For `'GenericAE'` and  `'GenericFileAE'` cavity types the wall AE is provided directly as a parameter or in an ASCII file.
+The wall ACS is determined using `wallArea`.

 ## Outputs